pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Ephemeral Accounts

 Ephemeral accounts are basically balances that are kept off-chain, by the payment hubs.
-These accounts can be used as payment method to **all existing RPC requests already out there**.
+These accounts can be used as payment method to **all existing payable RPC requests we already support**.
 It is important to note that these accounts are fully entrusted with the host.

 Instead of all payments being required to come from either a siacoin input or by being paid through the file contract, we will add an option to spend from an